jdlehman/react-fuzzy-filter/README.md

 ### defaultAllItems

 `defaultAllItems` is a boolean that determines whether all items should be shown if the search value is empty.
 It defaults to true (meaning all items are shown by default).

-#### classPrefix

-`classPrefix` is a string that is used to prefix the class names in the component.
-It defaults to `react-fuzzy-filter`. (`react-fuzzy-filter__results-container`)

-### wrapper

-`wrapper` is an optional component that will wrap the results if defined.
-This will be used as the wrapper around the items INSTEAD of `react-fuzzy-filter__results-container`.

-### wrapperProps

-`wrapperProps` is an optional object containing additional props to be passed to the `wrapper`.

-### renderContainer

-`renderContainer` is an alternative to using `wrapper` and `wrapperProps`.
-It is a function that is used as the render function for `FilterResults`.
-It receives two arguments, an array of React elements (the items after they have already been transformed by `renderItem`, as well as an array of the raw items.
-It should return a React element.

 ### prefilters